torproject/tor/doc/HACKING/Tracing.md

 ## Basics ###

-Event tracing is seperated in two concepts, trace events and a tracer.
+Event tracing is separated in two concepts, trace events and a tracer.
 The tracing subsystem can be found in `src/trace`.
 The `events.h` header file is the main file that maps the different tracers to trace events.